thecosignstudio/process/_chapters/02-research-and-concept.md

 - Other requirements / law restrictions
 - What country (or region) is the Product to be launched to?
 - What is the language the product is to be designed in?
-- Are there any special requirements regarding the marked that should be considered (e.g. Cultural, religion limitations)?
+- Are there any special requirements regarding the market that should be considered (e.g. Cultural, religion limitations)?
 - Is the product limited by regional law anyhow (for example anti-spam regulations or copyright)?
 - Is the product to be regionally diversified (e.g. language versions)?